vlfom/CSD-detectron2/README.md

 The results can be found in **this Wandb [report](https://wandb.ai/vlfom/csd-detectron2/reports/RFCN-vs-CSD-RFCN-on-VOC07--Vmlldzo2NjAwNjI)**, I also made the project & runs public so you can check them in detail as well.

 Using the foregoing configuration, the **improvements from CSD regularization are only marginal**.
 On several occasions CSD-run outperformed baseline-run (e.g. iterations 6K and 10K), however, in the end, both models converged to nearly the same results.
-An important note to make though is that introducing CSD regularization did not harm the model that hints that with the right hyperparameters it could actually help.
+An important note to make is that introducing CSD regularization did not harm the model that hints that with the right hyperparameters it could actually help.

 Several things should definitely be tried that I left for the future work:
-- Training using max_csd_weight of 0.5 with batch sizes of 16 was very stable, therefore, the first thing to try should be increasing the CSD weight to 1.0, and then experimenting with changing the weight schedule, e.g. making the `CSD_WEIGHT_SCHEDULE_RAMP_T2` larger;
+- Both the baseline and CSD experiments seem to have not overfitted on VOC07 during training based on test APs.
+Also, the mAP of the baseline (46.6%) is very low comparing to SOTA results.
+Therefore, it is likely that **CSD regularization was not helpful because the model has not started overfitting yet**.
+Therefore, increasing training duration must be tried; specifically one can try increasing `SOLVER.MAX_ITER` and `SOLVER.STEPS`, I would start with `27000` and `(18000, 24000)` respectively;
-- Both the baseline and CSD experiments seem to have not overfitted on VOC07 during training based on test APs, therefore, increasing training duration should be tried; specifically one can try increasing `SOLVER.MAX_ITER` together with `SOLVER.STEPS`, I would start with `21000` and `(14000, 19000)` respectively;
+- Training using max_csd_weight of 0.5 with batch sizes of 16 was very stable, therefore, I would continue with increasing the CSD weight to 1.0, and then experimenting with changing the weight schedule, e.g. making the `CSD_WEIGHT_SCHEDULE_RAMP_T2` larger;
 - Once the models start overfitting and CSD brings improvements, I would experiment with increasing backbone's capacity, i.e. replacing ResNet50 with ResNet101.

 # Additional notes